koengr/QCforBusiness/_essentials/quantum.md

 ---
 layout: default
-title: 2 An introduction to the quantum world
+title: "An introduction to the quantum world"
 nav_order: 2
 ---

-##  An introduction to the quantum world
+#  An introduction to the quantum world

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>